memgraph/pymgclient/README.md

 In order to build pymgclient on Windows, you have setup the necessary [environment](https://github.com/memgraph/mgclient#building-and-installing-on-windows) to build mgclient.
 Once it is done, add the `<path to msys>\mingw64\bin` folder to the `PATH` environment variable.
-After that the above python commands should work.
+After that the  python commands shown above should work from the Windows command prompt.

 ### Runtime requirements